- Internships & Careers

 Internship Funding & Requirements

-Students will complete 160 hours of internship experience and will receive funding of $2,600.
+Students will complete 160 hours of internship experience and will receive funding of $2,660.

-A formal training and onboarding period will commence in November and December, followed by internship work time from January to May.
+A training and onboarding period will commence in November and December, followed by internship work time from January to May.

 Interns should plan to meet in person with their employer partners a minimum of six times during the course of their internship (including the first site visit during the onboarding process).
 In addition to the six-visit minimum, we encourage employer partners and students to work together in person whenever schedules allow.
-Our interns develop and build on existing professional communication skills through our internships.